NoroffFEU/development-platforms/src/content/docs/frameworks/Next.js/NextJs-as-backend.md

 #### Example of ISR Usage

 Consider an e-commerce website that has a product catalog.
 Using ISR, the product pages can be initially generated as static pages during the build.
 If the product information changes (e.g., price updates or new stock), ISR allows those pages to be revalidated after a set interval, such as every 60 seconds, ensuring that users always see up-to-date content.

+##### getServerSideProps

+On the server side, Next.js can use `getServerSideProps` to ensure that product information, such as inventory levels, is always up-to-date. `getServerSideProps` is a function that allows you to fetch data on each request, making it ideal for pages that need to display dynamic data that changes frequently.
+This function runs on the server at request time and provides fresh data to the page before it is rendered.

+##### getStaticProps

+`getStaticProps`, on the other hand, can be used to fetch data at build time for pages that don't need to update frequently.
+This approach helps in achieving faster load times by serving pre-rendered content, making it ideal for pages with content that doesn't change often, such as static information or blog posts.
+Pages generated with `getStaticProps` are highly performant as they are pre-rendered and cached, allowing for fast and efficient delivery to the user.

 To use ISR in a Next.js page, you can specify the `revalidate` property in `getStaticProps`: